 9. Roof Maintenance:

-As a property owner in Summerlin, you must take steps to ensure that your roof is inspected on an annual basis at the minimum.
+As a property owner, you must take steps to ensure that your roof is inspected on an annual basis at the minimum.
 You should look for any loose or broken shingles to prevent roof leaks from causing any damage to the interior of your property.

 Thus, being a property owner, you can take these steps to improve the value of your property as well as to keep your tenants happy.